openl2m/openl2m/docs/howto/oui.rst

 You should not need to restart the OpenL2M service after this.

+IMPORTANT: this script assumes the default install location of /opt/openl2m.
+If you have a different install path, please modify this script as needed!

+**Automatically update the OUI database**

-Note that you should also be able to run this as a cron job, to automatically update eg. at 6AM on the first of every month:
+You should also be able to run this script as a cron job, to automatically update eg. at 6AM on the first of every month:

 .. code-block:: bash